alexkohjc/fifa-trading-bot/README.md

 # fifa-trading-bot
+Many bots simply utilize speed to outbid real humans, or automate the process of continuously bidding and reselling items for a tiny profit and accumulating those profits over time.

-Script that web scrapes price information from fansites, scans entire marketplace (narrowed by criterias/filters) to identify and execute arbitrage opportunities in the virtual FIFA stock market (FIFA Ultimate Team).
+This script web scrapes price information from fansites, scans the entire marketplace (narrowed by criterias/filters) to identify and execute arbitrage opportunities in the virtual FIFA stock market.

 This has resulted in in-game profits that would otherwise require real money, in-depth knowledge of in-game trends, or many, many hours spent playing the game itself.